Signal transduction without signal: Receptor clusters can direct cell movement

-Category: Environment Hits: 1Whether we smell, taste or see, or when adrenaline rushes through our veins, all of these signals are received by our cells via a specific group of receptor proteins called G protein-coupled receptors, which transmit signals to the inside of the cell.
+Category: Environment Hits: 2Whether we smell, taste or see, or when adrenaline rushes through our veins, all of these signals are received by our cells via a specific group of receptor proteins called G protein-coupled receptors, which transmit signals to the inside of the cell.
 Biochemists have now discovered that such receptors can also produce signals even in the absence of an external stimulus: For certain receptors clustering is apparently sufficient.

 Read more https://www.sciencedaily.com/releases/2021/02/210225190945.htm